MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 ## Review the list of exclusions

-You can retrieve the items in the exclusion list using one of the following methods:
+You can retrieve the items in the exclusion list by using one of the following methods:

 - [Intune](/mem/intune/fundamentals/deployment-guide-intune-setup)
 - [Microsoft Endpoint Configuration Manager](/configmgr/protect/deploy-use/endpoint-antimalware-policies)